atick-faisal/label-studio/docs/source/tutorials/yolo.md

 ### Point mapping

-For precise control, you can map keypoints to specific labels in your Label Studio configuration.
+For precise control, you can map keypoints to specific labels in your Annotation Hub configuration.
 Each keypoint can be associated with a specific part of a person or object, and you can define this mapping using the `model_index` and `predicted_values` attributes.